 0 issue "digicert.com"

-2. Host platform uses unexpected CA
+2. Host uses a CA you didn’t expect

-3. CAA inherited from registrar default
+3. CAA inherited from a registrar or DNS default

-4. CAA at parent domain inherits
+4. Apex CAA inherits to subdomains

 How to spot it:

-dig CAA app.example.com
+dig CAA app.example.com +short

-dig CAA example.com
+dig CAA example.com +short

 Shortest path to fix

-Step 1: List existing CAA records
+Step 1: List every existing CAA record

-dig CAA yourdomain.com
+dig CAA yourdomain.com +short

-Step 3: Either add or remove
+Step 3: Either add the host’s CA, or remove CAA

 yourdomain.com CAA 0 issue "letsencrypt.org"

-yourdomain.com CAA 0 issue "pki.goog" # Google Trust Services
+yourdomain.com CAA 0 issue "pki.goog; cansignhttpexchanges=yes"

 yourdomain.com CAA 0 issue "sectigo.com"

-Option B — Remove CAA entirely:
+Option B — remove CAA entirely:

-Step 4: Wait for DNS propagation
+Step 4: Wait for the TTL, then verify propagation

-dig CAA yourdomain.com @8.8.8.8
+dig CAA yourdomain.com @8.8.8.8 +short

-dig CAA yourdomain.com @1.1.1.1
+dig CAA yourdomain.com @1.1.1.1 +short

-Step 5: Re-trigger cert issuance
+Step 5: Re-trigger certificate issuance

 curl -sI https://yourdomain.com | head -3